PrincetonUniversity/IBDmix/README.md

 A switch to report additional region-level statistics.
 Additional columns include:
   - sites: total number of sites in genotype file in region
+  - positive_lods: number of sites with positive LOD scores in the region
-  - mask and maf: sites which are both in the masked region and fail MAF cutoff
+  - mask\_and\_maf: sites which are both in the masked region and fail MAF cutoff
   - in\_mask: sites in the mask but pass MAF
   - maf\_low: sites failing MAF with low frequency